Visit Barnsley

 The former Jumble Lane level crossing was closed as part of Network Rail’s Level Crossing Risk Reduction Programme.
 The aim of this work was to close level crossings where possible, to remove the risk to the national rail network.
 This programme was funded until March 2019 and the crossing had to be closed by this date to qualify for Network Rail’s investment of £2 million.
 This is why a temporary bridge was installed in 2019, so the level crossing could be closed before the funding deadline.

-Why hasn’t this new bridge been built sooner?
+Why wasn’t this new bridge built sooner?

 There was a delay to the start of this project due to several issues including sewer diversion work and the process of appointing a contractor.
 We identified a preferred contractor after a lengthy tender process.
-However, we identified some concerns about their financial viability when they were completing their due diligence checks.
+However, we identified some concerns about their financial viability when completing due diligence checks.

 Our teams spent months negotiating with the contractor to build safeguards into the contract.
 This would have made sure the council and investments were protected if the firm ran into difficulties.
 After months of hard work, a position was agreed in July 2021 which protected the council and allowed work to begin.